Goodfellas actor Ray Liotta dies aged 67

 Liotta is best known for his portrayal of Henry Hill in Goodfellas, directed by Martin Scorsese.

-Goodfellas actor Ray Liotta has died at the age of 67, according to US media.
+Goodfellas star Ray Liotta has died at the age of 67, his representative has confirmed to the PA news agency.

-His representative confirmed the news to several outlets, saying the actor had died in his sleep in the Dominican Republic, where he was filming his latest film Dangerous Waters.
+His publicist Jennifer Allen, from Viewpoint, said the actor died in his sleep in the Dominican Republic, where he was filming his latest movie Dangerous Waters.

+Liotta’s fiancee Jacy Nittolo was on location at the time of his death, Ms Allen said.

 Liotta found fame playing ex-con Ray Sinclair in 1986 black comedy Something Wild, for which he received a Golden Globe nomination.